Amazing Places in London: Hidden Gems, Local Streets, and Unforgettable Experiences

 How to Get Around London Easily

-- Use contactless payment or an Oyster card
+- Use an Oyster card or pay without touching it.

-- The Underground is fastest for long distances
+- The Underground is the fastest way to get around long distances.

-- Walking is often the best way to explore neighborhoods
+- Walking is often the best way to learn about a neighbourhood.

 A Simple 3-Day London Itinerary: Classics + Hidden Gems